Overview of Indiana Pathways for Aging

 – Respite Care – to relieve a primary caregiver

-– Service Coordination – support for home and community based services needs
+– Service Coordination – support for home and community based service needs

 – Specialized Medical Equipment